-Turn on the hot plate to a setting suggested by your TA.
-This way it will reach operating temperature by the time it is needed.
+- a.
+As always, turn on the hot plate (~225 °C) and be careful as the aluminum block gets hot. - b.
 In this experiment, the phosphoric acid need not be measured very accurately.
-However, the amount of cyclohexanol determines the theoretical amount of product, so it must be measured accurately.
-Place the round-bottomed (rb) flask into a 30 mL beaker to hold it upright, set this onto the balance, and press zero (this will set the weight of the container to zero - this is called taring), and measure in about 2.0 g (\pm 0.05 g, but weigh it exactly, e.g., 1.964 g or 2.033 g) of cyclohexanol by dropping it in with a pipet.
-Using a buret in the hood, add about 0.5 mL of 85% phosphoric acid to the rb flask.
-Note that the rb flask becomes warm; the addition of acid to alcohol is exothermic.
-Set up a fractional distillation apparatus in the same way as in the distillation experiment (remember boiling chips).
-Be sure to use the distillation column (in some rare cases, a slightly longer narrower glass tube that looks a lot like the distillation column may have inadvertently gotten mixed into some of the lockers.
-Be sure not to use this tube-this tube, a chromatography column used in another course, does not connect tightly.)
+However, the amount of cyclohexanol determines the theoretical amount of product so it must be measured accurately. - c.
+Place the round-bottomed (rb) flask into a 30 mL beaker to hold it upright - d.
+Set this onto the balance and press zero (this will set the weight of the container to zero this is called taring) - e.
+Measure in about 2.0 g (± 0.05 g, but weigh it exactly, e.g., 1.964 g or 2.033 g) of cyclohexanol by dropping it in the rb flask with a pipet. - f.
+Add about 0.5 mL of 85% phosphoric acid to the rb flask directly from the buret in the supply hood.
+Note that the rb flask becomes warm as the addition of acid to alcohol is exothermic. - g.
+Set up a fractional distillation apparatus in the same way as in the distillation experiment.
+Remember to add boiling chips. - h.
 Use the black plastic connector to connect the flask to the distillation column.
-This is more resistant to the reactants and heat than the beige connector.
-Be sure to use an ice-cooled receiver or product may evaporate and the odor is that of potent gasoline.
+This is more resistant to the reactants and heat than the beige connector. - i.
+Be sure that the receiver vial is well immersed in the beaker of ice.
+If the vial is not cold enough, the product may evaporate and the odor is that of potent gasoline.